From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization: Proposed Method

 \subsection{Support Structure Simulation}

 In 3D printing, a model $\mathcal{M}$ is deposited layer by layer along a specified printing direction $\mathbf{d}$.
-Following the definitions of the maximal self-support angle $\alpha_{max}$ and self-supported regions as described in~\cite{hu2015support, wu2017robofdm, wu2019general}, we categorize the faces of $\mathcal{M}$ based on their printability.
-Specifically, for any face with normal vector $\mathbf{n}$, it is considered \textit{safe} if it satisfies the following condition:
+Following the definitions of the maximal self-support angle $\alpha_{max}$ and self-supported regions as described in~\cite{hu2015support, wu2017robofdm, wu2019general, vanek2014clever,jang2020free}, we categorize the faces of $\mathcal{M}$ based on their printability.
+For every face $f$ in the mesh, calculate the dot product of its normal $\mathbf{n}$ with the gravity vector $\mathbf{g} = (0, 0, -1)$.
+If $\mathbf{n} \cdot \mathbf{g} < \cos(135^\circ)$ (assuming $45^\circ$ overhang threshold), the face is risky.

-indicating that the face can be printed without additional support.
-Faces that do not meet this criterion are labeled as \textit{risky}, as they are prone to requiring support structures during fabrication.
-To address this, segmentation-based methods have been developed to modify the geometry of $\mathcal{M}$, aiming to eliminate or reduce the presence of risky faces and thus improve overall printability.
-Although the risky angle depends on the printing device chosen, we use a widely-used value of $\alpha_{max} = 45^\circ$ in the following context.

 An illustrative example of risky face identification and support generation is presented in Fig.~\ref{fig:support}.
 The volumes of \(\mathcal{M}\) and \(\mathcal{M}_{sup}\) can be efficiently computed as \(V(\mathcal{M})\) and \(V(\mathcal{M}_{sup})\), respectively.
 However, since the volumes of different meshes can vary significantly, making fair comparisons of support effectiveness is challenging.
-To address this issue, we propose a simple yet effective metric called the normalized support volume (NSV), which normalizes the support volume by the volume of the mesh.
+To address this issue, we propose a simple yet effective metric called the normalized support volume (NSV).
+NSV serves as a scale-invariant proxy for the ``printability cost'', which normalizes the support volume by the volume of the mesh.
 Specifically, NSV is defined as:

-To efficiently evaluate NSV of support structures, we utilize Axis-Aligned Bounding Boxes (AABB) for rapid computation of the volume from risky faces to the print bed.
-This is achieved using the Embree~\cite{wald2014embree}, which facilitates fast AABB calculations to determine the spatial relationship between the model's faces and the print surface.
-For each risky face, we compute its AABB and determine the intersection points with the print bed.
-If the risky face intersects with the print surface, we consider the volume above it as potential support volume.
-Given the small area of the face, we approximate the volume using three tetrahedra, which allows for a more accurate representation of the geometry.
-The volume \( V \) of each tetrahedron can be computed using the formula: